operate-bsv/www.operatebsv.org/src/docs/getting-started.md

   size = tonumber(size)

   if size then
-    -- Iterrate over the state string, and split into a table of chunks for i=1, string.len(state), size do
+    -- Iterate over the state string, and split into a table of chunks for i=1, string.len(state), size do
       local chunk = string.sub(state, i, i+size-1)
       table.insert(chunks, chunk)